A Message from the Maryland People’s Counsel

 Here are just a few of the highlights:

-OPC has urged the Public Service Commission to reject the merger application of Exelon and Pepco Holdings.
-After a thorough review by OPC and its 7 expert witnesses, and 12 days of hearings, we have concluded that the proposed deal would be harmful to the interests of our residential customers in Maryland.
+Despite the urging of OPC, the State of Maryland and the PSC Technical Staff, the Commission has approved the merger application of Exelon and Pepco Holdings, Inc. In a 3-2 split decision issued on May 15, the Commission ruled that the transaction is in the public interest, will not harm ratepayers and will provide benefits.
+OPC had urged the Public Service Commission to deny the request.
+After a thorough review by OPC and its 7 expert witnesses, and multiple days of hearings, we concluded that the proposed deal would be harmful to the interests of our residential customers in Maryland.
 The benefits they have proposed (1) would not reduce or eliminate those harms; (2) are not what they seem, particularly since customers, not Exelon, would pay for them; (3) do not need a merger to accomplish them; and (4) try to address important statewide policy decisions on energy matters through settlements with a few parties in this case.
-The State of Maryland and other parties agree.
+The State of Maryland and other parties agreed with our conclusions.
 OPC’s testimony and legal briefs can be found in PSC Case No. 9361.
-The last round of hearings will be on April 15-17.
-A decision is due May 8.
+See our press release.
+ATTACHMENT

 2015 Legislative Session – Successful Results